New Construction and Renovation Inspection Requests

 The following information is designed to make your inspection go smoothly.
 Please make the appropriate contractors aware of this information.
 Following the tips in this section should help you avoid many of the common obstacles to getting an inspection completed in a timely manner.

-Schedule a request for an inspection by calling the Fire Marshal's Office, 410-887-4880.
+Schedule a request for an inspection by calling the Fire Marshal's Office at 410-887-4880.
 Please call at least three working days in advance of the desired inspection date.
 Inspection requests should be made by the permit holder.

 What You Need For Your Fire Inspection